-The College understands that the condition of its facilities from a structural, aesthetic, and technology perspective is vital to maintaining the high level of student success that SMC students have achieved over the past 10 years.
+The College understands that the condition of its facilities from a structural, aesthetic, and technology perspective is vital to maintaining the high level of student success that SMC students have achieved over the past decade.
 In addition, the campus and facilities of SMC is one of the strongest marketing tools that the College has.
-Therefore, SMC provides sufficient funds in both the General Fund and a Building and Site Fund to address any maintenance issues and does not have a significant maintenance back log.
+Therefore, SMC provides sufficient funds in both the General Fund and a Building and Site Fund to address any maintenance issues and does not have a significant maintenance back log - though there are always needs within a campus that is almost 60 years old.

-Since 2008 the College has invested over \$60 million in new construction and renovation to meet changing program needs and to maintain our facilities.
-The College's current three-year strategic plan identifies Excellent Facilities and Infrastructure as one of 8 major priorities in the coming year.
+Since 2008 the College has invested over \$80 million in new construction and renovation to meet changing program needs and to maintain our facilities.
+The College's most recent strategic plan identifies Excellent Facilities and Infrastructure as one of 8 major priorities in the coming year.
 Through this plan, SMC will be continually assessing its facilities needs into the future in order to provide the best physical environment needed to foster student success.